xgfone/ship/README.md

 	//     }
 	DefaultMethodMapping map[string]string

+	// The signal set that built-in http server will wrap and handle.
+	// The default is
+	//
+	//     []os.Signal{
+	//         os.Interrupt,
+	//         syscall.SIGTERM,
+	//         syscall.SIGQUIT,
+	//         syscall.SIGABRT,
+	//         syscall.SIGINT,
+	//     }
+	//
+	Signals []os.Signal

 	// BindQuery binds the request query to v.
-    //
-    // The default is binder.BindQuery().
 	BindQuery func(queries url.Values, v interface{}) error

 	// The logger management, which is `NewNoLevelLogger(os.Stdout)` by default.